-- You are responsible for supplying your own wagon or cart to move and display your sale pen on auction day. - You may be in the barn when the 4-H birds are judged so you can watch the judging and understand how the judge evaluates your birds, however we understand that there is a lot going on and you may be otherwise occupied.
-Feel free to ask questions if you miss judging. - You must clean your birds' pens and feed and water them by 9 a.m. every day.
-If you are not taking care of your birds the superintendents will ask you to take them home, and you will not get any premium

-- money.
-If you have other obligations on certain days and cannot care for your birds let the superintendents know ahead of time and they will find someone to help you or you can make arrangements with other kids/families to help you. - The Poultry Barn will be closed Sunday, August 11th, 6 p.m.
+- Livestock Auction Market pens are responsible for supplying your own wagon or cart with cage/kennel attached to move and display your sale pen on auction day. - You may be in the barn when the 4-H/FFA birds are judged so you can watch the judging and understand how the judge evaluates your birds, however we understand that there is a lot going on and you may be otherwise occupied.
+Feel free to ask questions if you miss judging. - You must clean your birds' pens and feed and water them by 9am every day.
+If you are not taking care of your birds the superintendents will ask you to take them home, and you will not get any premium money.
+This is at the discretion of the barn superintendents.
+If you have other obligations on certain days and cannot care for your birds let the superintendents know ahead of time and they will find someone to help you- or you can make arrangements with other kids/families to help you. - The Poultry Barn will be closed Sunday,

+August 10th, 6 p.m.
 From 6-8 p.m. you may pick up your birds and take them home.
 If there are reasons this is a problem for you let the superintendents know and arrangements can be made.
-If you leave any birds in the barn after 8 p.m. without having made other plans with the superintendents, they will have your birds removed from the barn. - If you need to take your birds home before 6 p.m. on Sunday you must make arrangements with the superintendents ahead of time.
+If you leave any birds in the barn after 8 p.m. without having made other plans with the superintendents, they will have your birds removed from the barn.

+If you need to take your birds home before 6 p.m. on Sunday you must make arrangements with the superintendents ahead of time.